Damp Proofing Specialists in Penge (SE20)

 Why Choose All Well for Damp Proofing in Penge?

 Penge is one of the areas where we do the most damp proofing work.
-The Victorian terraces along the lower-lying streets near the railway are particularly affected by rising damp — the original slate damp-proof courses have failed after 120+ years, and the ground-floor walls wick moisture up from the soil below.
+The Victorian terraces along the lower-lying streets near the railway are particularly affected by rising damp.
+The original slate damp-proof courses have failed after 120+ years, and the ground-floor walls wick moisture up from the soil below.
 You see it as a tide mark about a metre above floor level, with peeling paper, salt deposits, and plaster that crumbles when you touch it.
 We treat this with chemical DPC injection and re-plaster with salt-resistant render.
 The wall dries out within a few months and stays dry.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.